 For more on this, see also: Health Information Online: How To Tell the Trash From the Truth

-NOTE FROM CAROLYN: I wrote much more about how patients seek self-care strategies in my book, “A Woman’s Guide to Living with Heart Disease” .
-You can ask for it at your local bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher, Johns Hopkins University Press (use the JHUP code HTWN to save 20% off the list price).
+NOTE FROM CAROLYN: I wrote much more about how patients can seek credible self-care strategies in my book, “A Woman’s Guide to Living with Heart Disease” .
+You can ask for it at your local bookshop, or order it online (paperback, hardcover or e-book) at Amazon – or order it directly from my publisher, Johns Hopkins University Press (use their code HTWN to save 30% off the list price).

 * Originally published in The Ferguson Report, Number 5, July 1999